jseijas/vilanova/README.md

 # Vilanova

+DISCLAIMER: This library is still at early development, so use it at your own risk!

 `JSON` stringify and parse where transformations for types can be defined in a pluggable way in Node.js.

 By default, it is able to stringify and parse objects that contains `BigInt` numbers.